syntien/shredmail/README.md

 shredmail
 =========

-c++ program callable from procmailrc rule to shred mail and log the action with smtp id and optional message.
+c++ program callable from a delivering procmailrc recipe to shred mail and log the action with smtp id and optional message.
+When called from a non-delivering procmailrc recipe, it will retain the message for delivery and log the specified action with smptp id and optional message.